 Injuries: shin splints, plantar fasciitis, bunions, heel spurs

-Foot Type: low arches or flat feet
+Foot Type: low arches or flat feet1transparentsct-btm-padding

 Supinators